TheStranjer/discord-nwod-bot/README.md

 ## Vampire: the Masquerade, Dark Ages, 20th Edition

-DAV20 dice succeed when the roll outcome is above the difficulty, and offer two successes on 10s rather than exploding.
+DAV20 dice succeed when the roll outcome is above the difficulty, and don't explode on 10s.
 It also botches on 1s.

 To roll: